syncfusion-content/maui-docs/MAUI/Range-Selector/regions.md

 Change the color of the active and inactive regions using the `ActiveRegionFill` and `InactiveRegionFill` properties of the `RangeSelectorBase` class.
 The default value of the `ActiveRegionFill` and the `InactiveRegionFill` properties are `SolidColorBrush(Colors.Transparent)` and `SolidColorBrush(Color.FromRgba(255, 255, 255, 192)` respectively.

-The active side of the Range Selector is between the start and end thumbs.
+The active side of the Range Selector is between the start and the end thumbs.

-The inactive side of the Range Selector is between the [`Minimum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_Minimum) value and the left thumb, and the right thumb and the [`Maximum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_Maximum) value.
+The inactive side of the Range Selector is between the [`Minimum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_Minimum) value and the left thumb and the right thumb and the [`Maximum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_Maximum) value.

 {% tabs %}